 In connection with our acquisition of VBC, we are obligated to pay the former owners contingent consideration upon the achievement of certain milestones related to the GMP-in-a-Box technology.
 A clinical milestone totaling \$0.8 million was earned by the former owners of VivaBioCell, of which \$0.4 million was paid during 2021, with the remaining clinical obligation settled in September 2022.
-If the regulatory milestone is achieved, we are obligated to pay approximately \$2.0 million to the former owners.
+If a government agency unconditionally approves the GMP-in-a-Box technology for commercial sale (the regulatory milestone) in the future, we will be obligated to pay an additional approximately \$2.2 million to the former owners.